fabiosvaz/labs/k8s/deploy_first_app/README.md

 kubectl get pods
 ```

-And we should get the name created for out pod.
+And we should get the name created for our pod.

 ```
 NAME                                   READY   STATUS    RESTARTS   AGE